The Premier tribute to…

 Orchestral Manoeuvres In The Dark

-Orchestral Manoeuvres In The Dark (OMD) are one of the world’s best synth bands.
-We have a sincere and deep respect and love for the music of OMD.
-This has ultimately prompted us to create Manoeuvres.
-An authentic tribute show full of the atmosphere and sounds of one of the most unique and influential bands of all time.
+Orchestral Manoeuvres In The Dark (OMD) are one of the world’s most pioneering, iconic, original, inventive and respected synth based bands.
+We have a sincere and deep respect and love for their music, this has ultimately prompted us to create Manoeuvres – a respectful tribute to Orchestral Manoeuvres In The Dark (OMD).
+An authentic show, full of the atmosphere and sounds of one of the most unique and influential bands of all time.

 Have a look at our…